New York City budget boss to state: We're not a 'piggy bank'

 Stringer cautioned against last-minute, late-night budget decisions that could deprive the city of resources.
 His comments reflected growing frustration with state lawmakers over their suggestions that the city is flush with cash after a stronger economic recovery than other parts of the state.

-New York State Governor Andrew Cuomo has had a tense relationship with New York City Mayor Bill de Blasio, persuading his fellow Democrat last year to pay $2.5 billion toward the city’s public transportation system, which is run by the Metropolitan Transportation Authority, a state agency.
+New York State Governor Andrew Cuomo has had a tense relationship with Democratic New York City Mayor Bill de Blasio, persuading him last year to pay $2.5 billion towards the city’s public transportation system, which is run by the Metropolitan Transportation Authority (MTA), a state agency.

-There have also been suggestions in the state capital that the city could do more to fund healthcare costs and pay more for the city’s university system.
+There have also been suggestions in the state capital, Albany, that the city could do more to fund health care costs and pay more for the city’s university system CUNY.

-Stringer said that although next year’s budget remained balanced, the total gaps forecast through fiscal year 2020 are $1 billion more than the mayor’s office had predicted.
+Stringer said that although next year’s budget remained balanced, the total gaps forecast through fiscal year 2020, referred to as “outyear” gaps, are $1 billion more than the mayor’s office had predicted.

 “Budget monitors and rating agencies have all applauded this administration’s fiscal prudence and focus on protecting against economic uncertainty - and investors agree,” said Amy Spitalnick, a spokesperson for de Blasio.

-The mayor’s office points out that Stringer projects $900 million in additional tax revenue for this financial year and next, and cites that as an example of cautious revenue projections on the city’s part.

-Stringer said the mayor should not have included $731 million from the sale of taxi medallions through 2020, saying the taxi business is currently in upheaval.
+Stringer said the mayor should not have included $731 million from the sale of taxi medallions over the period, saying the taxi business is currently in upheaval.

-The city has already cut it expectations for revenue from taxi medallion sales but Stringer has been more aggressive in elimintaing it from later years.

-He also said some taxes would be lower than the mayor is predicting and that costs for overtime, healthcare and homeless shelters would be higher.
+He also said some taxes would be lower than the mayor is predicting and that costs for overtime, health care and homeless shelters would be higher.
+(Reporting by Edward Krudy; Editing by Daniel Bases and Bill Rigby)